wizyoung/YOLOv3_TensorFlow/README.md

 You will get the loss, recall, precision, average precision and mAP metrics results.

+For higher mAP, you should set score_threshold to a small number.

 ### 9. Some tricks

 Here are some training tricks in my experiment: